yoshihikosuzuki/canu/README.md

 * Assemble trimmed corrected sequences

 ## Install:

-* Do NOT download the .zip source code.
-It is missing files and will not compile.
-This is a [known flaw](https://github.com/dear-github/dear-github/issues/214) with git itself.

 * The easiest way to get started is to download a binary [release](http://github.com/marbl/canu/releases).